Hotman75/Hutilities/README.md

-# 🛠️ Digital Useful Toolbox
+# 🛠️ Hutilities — Hotman's Digital Toolbox

 A curated collection of free, practical digital tools I use daily — and think you should too.